lordbaah/cloud-lingo-aws/README.md

 1. **Deploy AWS Resources**: Use Terraform to create all necessary AWS infrastructure
 2. **Lambda Function**: Code is automatically packaged and deployed by Terraform
 3. **Testing**: Upload sample files to verify functionality
+4. **Clean Up**: Run `terraform destroy` to remove all resources and avoid costs

+### 💰 Cost Management

+**Important**: This project creates AWS resources that may incur charges.
+To avoid unexpected costs:

+- Monitor your AWS billing dashboard during testing
+- Run `terraform destroy` immediately after testing
+- Consider using AWS Free Tier eligible services where possible
+- Set up billing alerts in your AWS account

 ## 🔧 Customization